lokeshwaran100/ditty/README.md

 8. **Repeat**: The same cycle will continue for the next month, with a new round of bidding and fund distribution.

 **Note:** Please ensure that you're using the application on the Solana Devnet and have the Phantom wallet connected for testing.

+## Revenue Model

+**1$ Creation Fee:** For every chit fund account that is created the dapp can charge a fixed fee of 1$

+**Advertising:** The dApp could sell advertising space to businesses that want to reach its users.
+This would be a relatively low-effort way to generate revenue, but it is important to ensure that the ads are relevant to the dApp's users and do not disrupt their experience.

+In addition to the above revenue models, decentralized chit fund dApps could also explore new and innovative ways to generate revenue.
+For example, we could use blockchain technology to create new types of financial products and services.
+We could also partner with other businesses to offer integrated services.

 If you'd like to contribute to this project or report any issues, please visit our [GitHub repository](https://github.com/lokeshwaran100/ditty).